 Here are some other oak galls.
 First, the “wooly oak gall.”

-This woody oak gall has been used to produce a type of ink.
+Because of an especially high concentration of tannic acid, this woody oak gall has been used to produce a type of ink.

 Like many trees, oaks produce separate make and female flowers, but both types are on the same tree (i.,e., they are monoecous).